Semigroup approach to the sign problem in quantum Monte Carlo simulations: Introduction

 A semigroup is a set with element multiplication that satisfies the associative law.
-Compared with the concept of group, an inverse does not necessarily exist for each element in a semigroup.
+Compared with the concept of a group, an inverse does not necessarily exist for each element in a semigroup.
 Semigroups appear frequently in different areas of theoretical research.
 Every group is also a semigroup.
-In quantum mechanics, the quantum dynamical semigroup\citep{alicki_quantum_nodate} is employed to study the time evolution of open quantum systems, where the concept of semigroup reflects the irreversiblility of time for the concerned physical processes.
+In quantum mechanics, the quantum dynamical semigroup\citep{alicki_quantum_2007} is employed to study the time evolution of open quantum systems, where the concept of the semigroup reflects the irreversiblility of time for the concerned physical processes.
 In quantum field theory and statistical physics, the renormalization group(RG)\citep{wilson_renormalization_1983} is actually more like a semigroup than a group, due to the loss of information during RG transformations.

-In this work, we are mainly concerned with a special kind of Lie semigroups called the contraction semigroups.
+In this work, we are mainly concerned with a special kind of Lie semigroup called the contraction semigroup.
 We construct two kinds of contraction semigroups.
-When the parameter region is contained in such semigroups, the fermionic Gaussian integral is always non-negative real.
+When the parameter region is contained in such semigroups, the fermionic Gaussian integral is always real non-negative.
 As a result, the related AFQMC calculations do not have any sign problem.

-The currently existing approaches mentioned above appear different and unrelated at first glance, but now they can be unified in this new framework.
+The currently existing approaches mentioned above appear different and unrelated at first glance, but now they can be unified in this framework.
 The Kramers time-reversal invariance leads to Kramers pairs of eigenvalues of matrices, which results in the non-negativity of fermion determiants\citep{wu_sufficient_2005}.
 In Ref.~\citep{wang_split_2015}, the relation between the split orthogonal group and sign-problem-free models has been revealed using some inequality for group elements.
 Those results have been extended by recent studies\citep{wei_majorana_2016,li_majorana-time-reversal_2016}.
 We show that all those approaches based on consideration of symmetries are related to subgroups of the semigroups considered here.
 We also explain that in the context of the AFQMC sign problem, the condition of Majorana reflection positivity\citep{wei_majorana_2016} is actually equivalent to one of the two kinds of contraction semigroups treated in this work.
-In short, to our best knowledge, all the known results for fermion lattice models can be understood in our framework.
+In short, to our best knowledge, all known sign-problem-free fermion lattice models used in simulation approaches based on semigroups can be understood in our framework.